Does Aging Change Blood Glucose Levels?

 Does Gender Make a Difference?

-• After age 73, women had higher fasting glucose levels than men
+• After age 73, women had higher fasting glucose levels than men.

-• Fasting glucose increased with age until age 62 to 63 years
+• Fasting glucose increased with age until age 62 to 63 years.

-• Women had an increase in fasting glucose starting at age 28 and continuing to 86 to 99 years
+• Women had an increase in fasting glucose starting at age 28 and continuing to 86 to 99 years.

-• The peak difference between the sexes was at 48-51 years, where men had a 6.1 mg/dL higher fasting glucose level than women
+• The peak difference between the sexes was at 48-51 years, where men had a 6.1 mg/dL higher fasting glucose level than women.

 There are many steps you can take to manage your blood glucose and improve your overall health.
-Every lifestyle change you make to reduce your risk of type 2 diabetes also reduces your risk of cardiovascular disease, cancer, kidney disease, obesity, and the many other diseases associated with uncontrolled blood glucose.
+Every lifestyle change you make to reduce your risk of type 2 diabetes also reduces your risk of cardiovascular disease, cancer, kidney disease, obesity, and many other diseases associated with uncontrolled blood glucose.

 Manage Your Weight